+PLACITA.

-- I PLACITA. - Transcript from justice of the peace.
-February 26, 1893, warrant issued; February 26, 1894, defendant appears; waives process and also waives jury trial, in writing; witnesses sworn and examined; February 28, 1894, court finds defendant guilty and imposes fine of \$5 and costs; March 2, 1894, appeal to Criminal court of Cook county. - 3,4 Complaint of Florence Kelley, factory inspector; says that February 23, 1894, William E. Ritchie was the manager of a factory or workshop in Chicago, used for manufacturing paper boxes exclusively; that on said date, as
+Transcript from justice of the peace.
+February 26, 1893, warrant issued; February 26, 1894, defendant appears; waives process and also waives jury trial, in writing; witnesses sworn and examined; February 28, 1894, court finds defendant guilty and imposes fine of \$5 and costs; March 2, 1894, appeal to Criminal court of Cook county.

-Mollie Fach, an adult female, for more than eight hours of said day; that said Mollie Fach, on said date, worked in said factory for said Ritchie for more than eight hours; that such work consisted of making neck-tie boxes for wages, fixed and determined by the number of neck-tie boxes made.
+3,4 Complaint of Florence Kelley, factory inspector; says that February 23, 1894, William E. Ritchie was the manager of a factory or workshop in Chicago, used for manufacturing paper boxes exclusively; that on said date, as such manager, defendant employed in said factory one Mollie Fach, an adult female, for more than eight hours of said day; that said Mollie Fach, on said date, worked in said factory for said Ritchie for more than eight hours; that such work consisted of making neck-tie boxes for wages, fixed and determined by the number of neck-tie boxes made.

-- 5 Warrant for arrest of defendant.
+Warrant for arrest of defendant.

-- 6 Appeal bond.
+Appeal bond.

-- April 20, 1894, appearance of parties in Criminal court; defendant waives jury; defendant found guilty and fined \$5; motion for new trial; motion overruled; objection and exception by defendant.
+April 20, 1894, appearance of parties in Criminal court; defendant waives jury; defendant found guilty and fined \$5; motion for new trial; motion overruled; objection and exception by defendant.